-Kenny Rogers' memorable songs include early rock and folk material, country classics, and an equally rewarding catalog of pop-friendly love ballads.
+Kenny Rogers' songs include early rock and folk material, country hits and an equally rewarding catalog of adult contemporary love ballads.
 Each career step led to the Country Music Hall of Fame and, more impressively, a spot in popular culture reached by a select group of country artists.

 Read on for a career-spanning playlist of Rogers' best songs, then let us know your favorites.